ibm-cloud-docs/containers/cluster-plan-network-classic.md

 Your worker nodes can automatically, securely communicate with other {{site.data.keyword.cloud_notm}} services that support private cloud service endpoints over your IBM Cloud infrastructure private network.
 If an {{site.data.keyword.cloud_notm}} service does not support private cloud service endpoints, workers can securely communicate with the services over the public network.
 You can lock down the public or private interfaces of worker nodes by using Calico network policies for public network or private network isolation.
 You might need to allow access to the public and private IP addresses of the services that you want to use in these Calico isolation policies.

-If your worker nodes need to access services in private networks outside of your {{site.data.keyword.cloud_notm}} account, you can configure and deploy the strongSwan IPSec VPN service in your cluster or leverage {{site.data.keyword.cloud_notm}} {{site.data.keyword.dl_full_notm}} services to connect to these networks.
+If your worker nodes need to access services in private networks outside of your {{site.data.keyword.cloud_notm}} account, see [Setting up private network connectivity](/docs/containers?topic=containers-vpn)

 ### External communication to apps that run on worker nodes with internet-facing workloads
 {: #internet-facing-external}